Authorised unpaid leave

 If you are in your final year of membership in the scheme and have membership before 1 April 2014, a lower final pay may affect your pension benefits.

-If you are paying additional contributions in order to increase your benefits and need to know the effect this absence may have, further information can be found within What happens if I pay extra and I am absent from work?
+If you are paying additional contributions to increase your benefits and need to know the impact this absence may have, find out about paying extra and absence from work